 Ann Horton shares her technique for creating a stunningly realistic three-dimensional butterfly using machine embroidery.
 Ann's free-form embroidery adds another layer of texture when it comes to making her award-winning quilts.

-Links to Artists:
+Links to the Artists:

 From Chapter One: